 Constraining Sources & Fates of Organic Molecules in the Oceans

-Dr. Steven R. Beaupre received his Ph.D. from the department of Earth System Science at the University of California, Irvine.
+Dr. Steven R. Beaupre, a Postdoc Investigator who received his Ph.D. from the department of Earth System Science at the University of California, Irvine.
 As a WHOI postdoctoral investigator, Steve used radiocarbon to constrain age spectra in complex natural matrices of marine dissolved and particulate organic carbon.
 He focused on 1) improving methods to separate populations of carbon-containing molecules based on thermal stability, 2) developing an interface between sample extraction methods and NOSAMS microwave plasma gas ion source, and 3) modeling the global distribution of radiocarbon in the marine organic and inorganic carbon reservoirs.
 These efforts in obtaining novel observations and interpretations are fundamental to constraining the origin, persistence, and fate of organic molecules in the sea, and hence their significance within the global carbon cycle.

 Radiocarbon Analysis of Ultra-Small Samples and Polar Biomarkers